-Records: Despite the large number of records of this hybrid in eBird (accessed Apr 2021), there are only five for Nebraska, although if observers searched the huge spring flocks of Snow and Ross’s Geese undoubtedly there would be more.
+Records: Despite the large number of records of this hybrid in eBird (accessed Apr 2021), there are only eight for Nebraska, although if observers searched the huge spring flocks of Snow and Ross’s Geese undoubtedly there would be more.

 1-3 Mar 2013 Douglas Co

 12 Mar 2011 Buffalo Co

 28 Mar 2021 Seward Co

 26 Apr 2013 Bazile Creek WMA, Knox Co

 3 Dec 2021 (four) Scottsbluff WTP, Scotts Bluff Co

 Comments: The fewest records are, surprisingly, from the Great Plains, although this might be an artifact of fewer observers there.
 Observers may not take time to search the huge flocks of Snow and Ross’s Geese passing through Nebraska during migrations.